 In the third season of Ultraman, called Ultraseven, the show introduced the Capsule Kaiju.
 These are monsters kept by Ultramen in capsules that can be released to aid them in battle.
 This photo shows the Capsule Kaiju called Miclas and the below video shows him in action.

-It is clear to see that Satoshi combined these 2 big influences from his childhood to create the foundations of Pokemon.
-However, it would still be a long time until this idea was fully realized into the Pokemon that we know today.
+It is clear to see that Satoshi combined these 2 big influences from his childhood to create the foundations of Pokémon.
+However, it would still be a long time until this idea was fully realized into the Pokémon that we know today.

 The Game Freak Magazine